PintaProject/user-guide/docs/tutorial.md

 !!!
 Note
     Before we begin, please make sure you have setup and understood your workspace.
 If you have trouble setting up or understanding how to start, please click [here](setup.md) for a quick workspace guide.

-In this tutorial, we will learn how to create a final image by using these key ingredients and techniques:
+In this tutorial, we will learn how to create our first project - a final image.
+These key ingredients and techniques would help us achieve our goal:

 - Working with layers;
 - Making selections;